Bowl Me Over

 • Begin by chopping the onion and celery.

-• Heat a large pot on the stove over medium heat add the butter & olive oil then add the onions & celery - season with salt, pepper and red pepper flakes.
+• Heat a large dutch oven on the stove over medium heat add the butter & olive oil then add the onions & celery - season with salt, pepper and red pepper flakes.

 • Next peel and dice the potatoes - add the potatoes and minced garlic to the pot and continue to sauté all of the ingredients for about 5 minutes.